Jim Caine: Musicianship

 Caine's career as a musician saw him appear as a support pianist in various reviews and performances.
 In 1946 he joined a group formed by Hugh Gibb, father of Barry, Robin, Maurice and Andy Gibb, which played at the Douglas Bay and Alexandra hotels.
 In addition to Caine, the line-up consisted of Hugh Gibb (drums), Arthur Crawford (accordion), Tommy Cowley (bass), Albert Metcalfe (tenor saxophone) and John Knight (trombone).

 During the early 1950s, Caine formed part of the minstrel troupe appearing as Ebony in support of the Mississippi Minstrels at the Gaiety Theatre.
 He also appeared in support of the Conister Quartette and as a member of Harold Moorhouse and his Augmented Old Time Orchestra, featuring in a charity concert in order to raise money for victims of the 1956 Hungarian Uprising.

-Recalling his father, his son Howard claimed he developed his playing style from Carroll Gibbons, including adopting medleys where he would fuse two or three tunes together reminiscent of the style of Gibbons.
+Recalling his father, his son Howard claimed he developed his playing style from Carroll Gibbons and Charlie Kunz, including adopting medleys where he would fuse two or three tunes together reminiscent of the style of Kunz and Gibbons.

 Caine went on to form the Jim Caine Trio; comprising Caine, Tommy Cowley (double bass) and Maurice Gawne (drums) playing at various venues around the Isle of Man notable amongst which were the Villa Marina and the Arragon Hotel.

 It was their appearances at the Arragon which enabled the trio to establish their reputation and from where a New Year's Eve outside broadcast was transmitted, one of the first in the history of Manx Radio.
 Under the ownership of the former World Motorcycle Champion Geoff Duke, the Arragon Hotel was at the time considered to be one of the finest venues on the Isle of Man.

 Arriving with his wife one Saturday night in 1963, Caine was informed by Pat Duke that the band which had been booked to provide music at a wedding reception had failed to turn up, and it was asked of Caine if he could oblige by providing entertainment for the wedding party.
 Luckily the Ballroom happened to have a fine grand piano.

 The appearances of the Jim Caine Trio at the Arragon Hotel led to the release of Saturday Night at the Arragon, a compilation in the form of a compact disc featuring reel-to-reel recordings from the years 1963–1968, which in turn raised over £1,000 for Isle of Man charities.
 Certain extracts from the Saturday Night at the Arragon compilations featured during the Autumn series of Sweet & Swing in 2018.

 Jim Caine was the secretary of the Manx Jazz Club for more than 30 years.